Nurafshon

 Nurafshon (Nurafshon / Нурафшон) is a district-level city and the administrative centre of Tashkent Region in Uzbekistan.
 It is also the seat of the Oʻrtachirchiq District, but not part of it.
 It has an area of 30 km2 and the population of the city is 51,400 (2021).

 Until 2017, the town was known as Toytepa.
 The towns Yangihayot and Chigirik are part of the city.

 History

 Two Zoroastrian period ossuaries, dating to the 6th century, are kept in the Samarkand museum.
+It received the status of a city in 1973.
+Until 2017, it was called Toytepa (Uzbek.
+Toʻytepa/Tўytepa) and was a city of rayon subordination of Oʻrtachirchiq District.